1. Home

 Dog handlers help save time during search operations.
 They can also uncover additional clues and gather evidence during an investigation.

-Learn about what a dog handler does This hyperlink will open in a new window. (in French) at the Wildlife Protection Service.
+Learn about what a dog handler does (in French) at the Wildlife Protection Service.

 Expert laboratory